 If you would like to email Joshua, you may do so at jlipana (atsign) theobjectivestandard (dot) com.
 But please understand that he may not be able to reply to emails at this time.

 Joshua does not have insurance to cover the numerous expenses involved in his hospital stay, tests, and treatments, so I will organize a money bomb in the near future to help defray these costs.
 I’ll let you know when that is underway.

-Joshua is one of the greatest champions of reason and technology I’ve ever known (see his blog posts for an indication).
+Joshua is one of the greatest champions of reason and technology I’ve ever known.
 I hope the values he defends so unwaveringly will enable him to live a long and happy life.
 That is what he deserves.